Memset/memset-ansible-dynamic-inventory/README.md

 Create a folder in its place: `/etc/ansible/hosts`.

-Clone or download this repository to `/etc/ansible/hosts`, ensuring that `/etc/ansible/hosts/memset` is executable.
+Clone or download this repository to your local machine, and move `memset` to `/etc/ansible/hosts`, ensuring that it is executable.

-You can merge the backup (`/etc/ansible/hosts-local`) with the file `hosts-local` in this repository.
+You can merge the backup (`/etc/ansible/hosts-local`) with the file `hosts-local` in this repository, to mix dynamic and static groups.

 ## Usage